awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 ## Running the code

-From the directory you wish to run the sample of, do the following:
+Go to the directory where you want to run the sample, and do the following:

 ```
 go mod tidy